DUTCH’S INSIDERS GUIDE TO THE BVI WITH STEVE AND DORIS COLGATE

 While snow falls in northern climes, our Caribbean Manager and popular BVI instructor, Folkert (Dutch) Jongkind, will lead a very special “insiders’” flotilla cruise, embarking from The Moorings Base on Wickham’s Cay, Tortola aboard six 48’ Beneteau sailing yachts and a 51’ Leopard power cat, all with four spacious en-suite cabins, tons of room to relax below and topsides, and great performance characteristics.

 This 55th anniversary cruise with Steve and Doris Colgate, is a unique opportunity to explore Dutch’s favorite spots – some that our students visit during cruising courses; plus “secret” idyllic cays to snorkel, and protected anchorages off the usual routes.
 Join this Colgate Sailing Adventures Flotilla Cruise™ and you’re sure to experience the most memorable and fun vacation under sail . . . ever!

 More About Dutch – Your Energetic and Fun-Loving Cruise Leader

 Dutch is an avid sailor and travel explorer, and one of the best-known islanders in the Caribbean!
 Born and raised in the Netherlands, “Dutch” (get it?) has been teaching and cruising in the British Virgin Islands for more than seven years.

 He has previously led two Colgate Sailing Adventures Flotilla Cruises – in the British Virgin Islands and Croatia.
-Dutch loves sharing his love of sailing, and loves the BVI with its abundant sunshine, good winds, and great people.
+Dutch loves sharing his love of sailing and the British Virgin Islands with its abundant sunshine, good winds, and great people.
 As instructor, bareboat captain, and flotilla skipper Dutch has sailed more than 15,000 nautical miles in the Caribbean alone, not counting deliveries and many other places around the world.
 What he loves best about sailing in the BVI is that it’s “more sheltered from Atlantic swells compared to other Caribbean cruising areas; and has many fun choices for short and long sails, with a lot of national parks and perfect anchorages.”

 A Lot of Cruising, a Little Ya Gotta Regatta Racing, and a Whole Lot of Fun!